echeran/smile-of-murugan/webbook/chapter17.md

-The first period of Tamil journalism, typical for its Christian, missionary orientation,[^exception-in-early-tamil-journalism] and for the absence of dailies, came to an end after 1880 with the foundation of *Cutecamittiran* (Swadeshamitran), the excellent and well-known daily paper of Madras, which, by its political outlook, language and cultural orientation set up an entirely different and much higher standard for Tamil journalism.
+The first period of Tamil journalism, typical for its Christian, missionary orientation,[^exception-in-early-tamil-journalism] and for the absence of dailies, came to an end after 1880 with the foundation of *Cutēcamittiraṉ* (Swadeshamitran), the excellent and well-known daily paper of Madras, which, by its political outlook, language and cultural orientation set up an entirely different and much higher standard for Tamil journalism.

-[^exception-in-early-tamil-journalism]: An exception was the *Tattuvapōtini*, founded in St Thome, Mylapore, in 1864 by the Madras Brahma Samaj, followed by *Vivēkavilakkam*, another journal of the Samaj, in 1865.
+[^exception-in-early-tamil-journalism]: An exception was the *Tattuvapōtiṉi*, founded in St Thome, Mylapore, in 1864 by the Madras Brahma Samaj, followed by *Vivēkaviḷakkam*, another journal of the Samaj, in 1865.

 Between 1831-1880, that is in about fifty years, roughly 46 weeklies, monthlies and quarterlies were founded in Madras Presidency.
 Between 1880-1900, that is within twenty years alone, approximately 60 Tamil dailies to quarterlies were born.
 This number is rather impressive in itself.
-And starting with *Cutēcami-* ttiran, there was place, in Tamil journalism, for regular newsediting, for political and social satire, for regular essays, and, most important of all, for the short story.
-Typical for the new type of periodical, devoted more to literature and culture than anything else was the monthly *Ňānapōtini*, published since 1897 in Madras by M. S. Purnalingam Pillai, the author of the first history of Tamil literature.
-The joint editor of this—for its time quite outstandingachievement was Suryanarayana Sastri (1871-1903), a noted poet, dramatist, journalist and scholar.
+And starting with *Cutēcamittiraṉ*, there was place, in Tamil journalism, for regular news-editing, for political and social satire, for regular essays, and, most important of all, for the short story.
+Typical for the new type of periodical, devoted more to literature and culture than anything else was the monthly *Ňāṉapōtiṉi*, published since 1897 in Madras by M. S. Purnalingam Pillai, the author of the first history of Tamil literature.
+The joint editor of this—for its time quite outstanding—achievement was Suryanarayana Sastri (1871-1903), a noted poet, dramatist, journalist and scholar.

-For any successful attack on the theoretical problem posed above the origin and evolution of modern Tamil prose as suchwe have to make a distinction between belletristic writing (prosefiction) and all other types of prose; second, between direct influence and an accelerating impulse, a trigger-like effect.
+For any successful attack on the theoretical problem posed above—the origin and evolution of modern Tamil prose as such—we have to make a distinction between belletristic writing (prosefiction) and all other types of prose; second, between direct influence and an accelerating impulse, a trigger-like effect.